JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: HealthBench Transfer Experiments

 \subsection{Ablation: Skill vs. Evidence Components}

-To further verify the role of each component in JADE in Healthbench, we using a subset of 175 samples (first 25 samples per theme), we conduct detailed ablation with evidence verification.
-Spearman correlation coefficients are calculated based on the scores derived using the HealthBench rubrics, which is shown in the Table~\ref{tab:healthbench_ablation}.
-The removed samples exhibited the weakest correlation with the HealthBench rubric scores under the given configuration; we identified these instances as a small number of outliers.
+To further verify the role of each JADE component on HealthBench, we use a subset of 175 samples (the first 25 samples per theme) and conduct a detailed ablation with evidence verification.
+Spearman correlations are calculated against scores derived from the HealthBench rubrics, as shown in Table~\ref{tab:healthbench_ablation}.
+Removed samples exhibit the weakest correlation with the HealthBench rubric scores under the corresponding configuration, so we treat them as outliers for diagnostic analysis.

 \textbf{Framework-Level Insights:} \begin{itemize} \item \textbf{Synergistic Efficacy of JADE:} The Full JADE configuration consistently outperforms all other variants, achieving a peak correlation of $\rho = 0.607$.
 This superiority underscores the necessity of both Evidence Verification and Skill-Based Reasoning; while evidence provides the essential factual grounding to prevent hallucinations, the skill module offers the structural logic required to interpret complex medical nuances.
 Removing either component leads to a significant performance degradation. \item \textbf{Sensitivity to Data Quality:} Correlation coefficients more than double (reaching $\rho = 0.607$) after removing a small number of outliers, suggesting that while JADE is highly effective for standard medical queries, extreme edge cases in HealthBench remain a challenge for current LLM-based evaluators. \end{itemize}